When I first started Frost + Sun, I had no idea how to use Pinterest, I just knew that it might bring a few clicks to my blog.

 Lastly, Curalate’s study determined that photos with warm colors, like red, orange, or pink, do better than cool colors, like blue.

 I think this finding is a bit misleading, as many other elements can make or break a photo.
-For example, some of my best performing pins include photos with the ocean or sky as the main focus.
+For example, some of my best performing pins include photos with a turquoise ocean or sapphire blue sky as the main focus.

 Although Curalate’s findings are backed by scientific data, their tips aren’t hard and fast rules that you have to follow to a T.